ArcaneFoxie/NowSpinnin-/README.md

 The application can be configured through the web interface or by modifying the configuration files in the application directory.

+## Platform specific requirements

+### Traktor
+Traktor requires a plugin to export the data to NowSpinnin~ the plugin and instructions can be found here: https://github.com/ArcaneFoxie/traktor-api-client

 ## API Endpoints

 ### REST API